alookatommorow/alookatommorow.github.io/_posts/2016-11-27-css-and-images.markdown

 ## Max-width

 Lastly, let's take a look at some nifty settings that we can use to customize our image displays.
 By setting `max-width` instead of `width`, we can put an upper bound on the width of the image.
-This is particularly useful for responsive designs when we want an image to scale with the device on which it is being viewed while never exceeding the max-width we set.
+This is particularly useful for responsive designs when we want an image to scale to fit any device while never exceeding the max-width we set.
 Consider the following:

 {% highlight html %}
 <div class="sneetch-container">